commschamp/cc_tutorial/tutorials/tutorial2/README.md

 The value of the **length** property in the case above means **maximal** allowed serialization length of the field.
-The [generated code](include/tutorial2/field/I3_3.h) uses `comms::option::VarLength` option to provide the required information to the [COMMS Library](https://github.com/arobenko/comms_champion#comms-library).
+The [generated code](include/tutorial2/field/I3_3.h) uses `comms::option::def::VarLength` option to provide the required information to the [COMMS Library](https://github.com/arobenko/comms_champion#comms-library).
 ```cpp
 template <typename TOpt = tutorial2::options::DefaultOptions, typename...
 TExtraOpts>